thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 Once the cluster is ready you'll need to create AWS load-balancer controller.
 You can do it by following [this](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) guide.
+The cluster provisioning scripts will create several load balancers:

+* tb-broker-http-loadbalancer - AWS ALB that is responsible for the web UI and REST API;
+* tb-broker-mqtt-loadbalancer - AWS NLB that is responsible for the MQTT communication.

 Provisioning of the AWS load-balancer controller is a **very important step** that is required for those load balancers to work properly.